rasmuserik/bogapp/README.md

 <img src=http://bogapp.solsort.com/icon.png width=96 height=96 align=right>

-# BogApp

-The goal for this project is to be

-- the best literature/library app
+The goal for this project is to become the best open source literature/library app.
-- fully open source
-- a collaborative projects

 Tasks / subprojects currently in progress